 The presence of tramp oil in water-based coolants also causes the unintentional growth of bacteria.
-The bacteria produce hydrogen sulfide gas, which gives a foul smell to coolant, creating an undesirable workplace environment.
+The bacteria produce hydrogen sulfide gas, which gives a foul smell to the coolant, creating an undesirable workplace environment.

 The machining operation also introduces fine metal particles into the coolant from the machining process.
-The removal of these particles is essential before reuse of the coolant.
+The removal of these particles is essential before the reuse of the coolant.

 Alfa Laval concentrator centrifuges separate small amounts of tramp oil from large volumes of water-based machine coolant.
 The separation is continuous and effective in keeping the coolant free of all contaminants on an ongoing basis.
 The high g-force of the centrifuge also separates metal particles down to half-micron level.

-The installation in a kidney loop formation configuration on the coolant tanks is the preferred way.
+Installing a kidney loop formation configuration on the coolant tanks is the preferred way.
 This centrifuge setup allows multiple uses of the coolant before replenishment.